 - Campus Hours

-- key dates on the Academic Calendar, especially drop/add and refund dates
+- key dates on the Academic Schedule, especially drop/add and refund dates

 - the Financial Terms and Conditions that state your obligations for payment